general terms and conditions

 - All claims, as well as rights derived from the reservation of ownership to all the special forms established in these conditions, remain valid until the full release from the contingent liabilities, which have been entered into by the seller in the interest of the purchaser.

-VIII.
+IX.
 Right of retention, offsetting

 - With the exception of warranty claims, a right of retention of the purchaser/customer can only be asserted when such a right of retention is uncontested or legally binding.